 Toasts display brief, temporary notifications.
-They are meant to be noticed without disrupting a user's experience or requiring an action to be taken.
+They're meant to be noticed without disrupting a user's experience or requiring an action to be taken.

-The neutral variant is the default variant for toasts.
+The neutral toast is the default variant.
 It is gray and does not have an icon.
 This is used when the message is neutral in tone or when its semantics do not fit in any of the other variants.

 The informative toast uses the informative semantic color (blue) and has an info icon to help those with color vision deficiency discern the message tone.
-Similar to the call to action button, this should be used when the message should call extra attention compared to the neutral variant.
+Similar to the accent button, this should be used when the message should call extra attention compared to the neutral variant.

 The positive toast uses the positive semantic color (green) and has a checkmark icon to help those with color vision deficiency discern the message tone.
-This can be used to inform the user of a successful operation.
+This is used to inform about a successful action or completion of a task.

 The negative toast uses the negative semantic color (red) and has an alert icon to help those with color vision deficiency to discern the message tone.
-This can be used to show an error or failure.
+This is used to show an error or failure.

-By default, a toast will dismiss when the user clicks the “x” close button.
+By default, a toast will dismiss when the user clicks the close button.
 A toast also has the option to auto-dismiss.
-Be sure to set a minimum of 5 seconds so users have ample time to read the toast message.
-If an actionable toast is set to auto-dismiss, make sure that the action is still accessible elsewhere in the application.
+Be sure to set a minimum of 5 seconds so that users can have time to read the toast message.
+If an actionable toast is set to auto-dismiss, make sure that the action is still available elsewhere in the app.

 From the design point of view, each component has a number of options.
 These options and their names are platform agnostic, and each implementation should adapt these to fit into their framework.